jacobgoren-sb/workato-mpc-server/README.md

 - Share the same configuration across team members (excluding sensitive values)
 - Automatically load the server when opening the project in Cursor

-⚠️ Security Note: If including the config file in version control, make sure to:
-1. Never commit actual API tokens
-2. Use placeholder values or environment variable references
-3. Add sensitive values to your .gitignore file

 🛠️ Available Tools

 Recipe Management: